 - In 500 metres at the corner of a field, with a footpath post on your right [!] turn right, downwards on a minor path towards the church, your direction 310° (the swing gate has been removed at the start of this path).

 - In 120 metres you come out through a wooden swing gate and bear left along the car road, your direction 290°, past the Church of St James Shere, on your right-hand side (well worth a visit).

-- In 100 metres your onward route is to cross over the main road (slightly to the right) in the centre of Shere, with the White Horse pub opposite, to continue on Lower Street, with the stream on your right, your direction 305°.
+- In 100 metres your onward route is to cross over the main road (slightly to the right) in the centre of Shere, with the White Horse pub opposite, and to its left the William Bray pub - both pubs being early lunch options.
+Continue on Lower Street, with the Tilling Bourne stream on your right, your direction 305°.
 (But you might like to explore the village a bit first by turning right over the stream into Middle Street, with a tea shop and a forge on your left-hand side, or by turning left, which takes you to the museaum in 140 metres.)

 - Continuing on, in 80 metres ignore the Orchard Road turning on the left.
 Go straight on, past the sign saying "No entry except for access".
 In 20 metres you pass The Old Prison House on the left.